HiroNewf/Network-Plus-Notes/README.md

     - Disable any Rogue DHCP you find and make sure to not keep any IP addresses they may have assigned
 - Untrusted SSL certificate
     - Browsers don’t trust the certificate
-    - Look at the Certiicate details for the issueing CA and compare it to the trusted list of CA’s on your computer
+    - Look at the Certificate details for the issuing CA and compare it to the trusted list of CA’s on your computer
 - Incorrect time
-    - Lots of things, expsiecally security is time sensitive
+    - Lots of things, especially security is time sensitive
         - Kerberos, Active Directory and more
-- Exhuasted DHCP scope
+- Exhausted DHCP scope
     - No more addresses in the pool so you get an APIPA address
         - Add more addresses if possible to avoid this
     - IPAM can report and monitor on IP address shortages